Code-Institute-Submissions/clacken-dev-ms1/README.md

   - First Time Visitor Goals

       1. As a First Time Visitor I want to easily understand the purpose of the website I'm visiting and learn more about this gym and what they offer.
-      1. As a First Time Visitor I want to find the location of the gym, the classes offered, how professional the trainers are and see a gallery of the gym floor.
+      1. As a First Time Visitor I want to find the location of the gym, the classes offered and the experience levels necessary to take part in classes.
       1. As a First Time Visitor I want information on how and where to get in contact in order to sign up to this gym.
-      1. As a First Time Visitor I want to read testimonials from current or past members of the gym to learn more about their experiences with the gym and staff.
+      1. As a First Time Visitor I would be interested in seeing testimonials from current or past members of the gym to learn more about their experiences with the gym and staff.
 - **Returning Visitor Goals**

     1. As a Returning Visitor I want to see if there have been any updates to the gym's class schedule, class types or photo gallery.